KarolS/millfork/docs/abi/inlining.md

 When invoking a macro, you need to pass variables as arguments to parameters annotated with `ref` and constants as arguments annotated with `const`.

-Invoking a non-`asm` macro requires the types of passed variables to match precisely.
+Invoking a non-`asm` macro requires the types of variables via `ref` parameters to match precisely.
 No type conversions are performed.
 Exception: parameters of type `void` can accept a variable of any type.

+For parameters defined as `const`, `register(XX)` or `call`, the usual type conversions are performed.

 You can invoke a macro from assembly, by preceding the invocation with `+`